badgirlbongi/bongihub/workflow.md

 + the contents are not being displayed pages to check bongihub/projects/TOURza/index.html , places.php, places.phtml
 + when running the system the page for displaying places is now showing the whole code in bongihub/projects/TOURza/places.phtml
 + moved the places.php and the contents of the file in the places.phtml, and modified other files changes places.phtml to places.php
++ its displaying but the pictures are not showing only unicode